-- If applicable, the label must state "For people with diabetes and/or people who require a low-calorie diet." - Products containing aspartame must state "contains phenylalanine and is not suitable for phenylketonuric patients" and "not suitable for food that will be heated." - Products containing polyol must state "excessive consumption has a laxative effect." - Sugar equivalence (comparison to sucrose) - Acceptable Daily Intake (ADI)
+- The statement "containing artificial sweetener." - If applicable, the label must indicate if the product should not be consumed by children under 5 years' old, pregnant women, and breast-feeding mothers. - Sweetener level content (mg/kg, percentage, or mg/serving). - If applicable, the label must state "For people with diabetes and/or people who require a low-calorie diet." - Products containing aspartame must state "contains phenylalanine and is not suitable for patients with phenylketonuria" and "not suitable for food that will be heated." - Products containing polyol must state "excessive consumption has a laxative effect."

+- Sugar equivalence (comparison to sucrose) - Acceptable Daily Intake (ADI)